 - Add more options, 3-D and virtual walkthroughs, interactive floor plans.
 Why not video yourself walking through the home and commenting on features etc. If people can’t come to you, show them what the home is like.

 - Have detailed brochures with great photos and information that you can email out to interested buyers.
 You might not be able to hand out hard copies at appointment, so have digital versions ready to go.
 Simple Pdf documents will do.

 - Offer to take people on a ‘video’ walk through of the home if they can’t attend.
 It is as easy as using your phone to show them the room and then talk them through the home.

 - Work your database and social media.
 Promote your listings as much as possible.

 - Educate your sellers.
 This is the time they need to spend money on marketing, not cut back.
 If they want to find a buyer, they need more photos, they need floorplans, they need to advertise in print and online.

-To ensure you have the right tools to continue doing business and come out the other end, make sure you register for my upcoming Real Estate Brilliance seminar.
+To ensure you have the right tools to continue doing business and come out the other end, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar.